696e746c6f6c/Advanced-XSS-Challenge/README.md

 ## Note:

 - If you get one, contact me on Twitter or send me a screenshot to my HackerOne email.
+Hope you enjoy it and good luck!